-20 Definitions: Have you defined all terms and concepts included in the criteria?
-Yes No 21 Undefined Terms: Are there undefined or ambiguous terms included in the Supplemental Bidder Responsibility Criteria that may be subject to a different interpretation by various parties?
-What are those terms?
-Yes No 22 Delays: Does your project schedule have sufficient time to deal widelays resulting from use of Supplemental Bidder Responsibility on time to: □ Develop the Criteria □ Consider requests for changes in the Criteria during bidding □ Evaluate bidder's documentation after bid submittal □ Check references to validate information provided □ Manage an appeal and possible lawsuit from a bidder determinesponsible □ Deal with a protest from another bidder that the low bidder documentation.
-23 Review of Criteria: Who in your agency has reviewed the draft Cr riteria?
-Project Manager Public Works Director Construction Manager Purchasing/Contracting/Procurement personnel Attorney Outside design consultant (architect or engineer) Other public agencies Contractors 24 Mandatory Responsibility Criteria: Are any of the items you've included in the Supplemental Bidder Responsibility Criteria part of the Mandatory Bidder Responsibility Criteria from RCW 39.04.350?
-Yes No 25 Responsiveness Issues: Are any of the Supplemental Bidder Responsibility Criteria really issues of responsiveness instead of responsibility?
-Yes No 26 Clarity of Criteria: On a scale of 1 to 10, with 10 being the most c clarity of the Supplemental Bidder Responsibility Criteria. lear, rate the 1 2 3 4 5 6 7 8 9 10 🗌 www.mpurdy.com
+22. Delays: Does your project schedule have sufficient time to deal with possible delays resulting from use of Supplemental Bidder Responsibility Criteria based on time to: Develop the Criteria Consider requests for changes in the Criteria during the bidding Evaluate bidder's documentation after bid submittal Check references to validate information provided Manage an appeal and possible lawsuit from a bidder determined to be not responsible Deal with a protest from another bidder that the low bidder doesn't meet the Criteria 23.
+Review of Criteria: Who in your agency has reviewed the draft Criteria?
+Project Manager Public Works Director Construction Manager Purchasing/Contracting/Procurement personnel Attorney Outside design consultant (architect or engineer) Other public agencies Contractors 24.
+Mandatory Responsibility Criteria: Are any of the items you've included in the Supplemental Bidder Responsibility Criteria part of the Mandatory Bidder Responsibility Criteria from RCW 39.04.350?
+Yes □ No □ 25.
+Responsiveness Issues: Are any of the Supplemental Bidder Responsibility Criteria really issues of responsiveness instead of responsibility?
+Yes □ No □ 26.
+Clarity of Criteria: On a scale of 1 to 10, with 10 being the most clear, rate the clarity of the Supplemental Bidder Responsibility Criteria.
+(1-10)